AzmatIshaq/CART263/exercises/wheres-sausage-dog-new-game-plus/README.md

 This code displays a bunch of animals on screen.
 The players needs to find the Sausage Dog animal in order to win!

-Added multiple effects in the New Game Plus! version such as multiple game states, sounds, movement, effects, etc!
+Added multiple effects in the New Game Plus! version such as multiple game states, sounds, movement, visual effects, etc!

 The effect for the rain is based on this p5 code: https://editor.p5js.org/kelsierose94/sketches/MU2Y21aG0